This page gives some basic details about the Refraction Filter Render Element and how it is used in compositing.

 The Refraction Filter Render Element is an image that stores refraction information calculated from the materials' refraction values in the scene.
 Materials with no refraction values appear as black, while refractive materials appear as white (maximum refraction) or gray (lesser amounts of refraction).
 If any hue (color) is specified in the material's Refractive Color parameter, that hue and value will be represented here in the Refraction Filter as well as being affected by the refraction's Amount parameter.

-In comparison, the Raw Refraction Render Element (VRayRawRefraction) is a color render element that takes materials and their colors into account when rendering refraction.
-Multiplying these two render elements together produces the VRay Refraction Render Element (VRayRefraction).
+In comparison, the Refraction Raw Render Element is a color render element that takes materials and their colors into account when rendering refraction.
+Multiplying these two render elements together produces the Refraction Render Element.

-The Refraction Filter Render Element is useful for changing the appearance of refractive elements after rendering in a compositing or image editing application.
+The Refraction Filter Render Element is useful for changing the appearance of refractive elements after rendering, using a compositing or image editing application.
 Below are examples of possible uses.